5 basic things you must know for trek in Nepal

 Trekking Gear:

 For most treks in Nepal, a pair of good trekking boots, a comfortable backpack, and clothes suitable for the season would work out well.
 However, if you are going above 3,000m and crossing a high pass, you need to carry other gear like trekking poles, ropes, warm clothes, sleeping bags, etc. Due to the significant difference in altitude in a trek, climatic conditions and temperature vary greatly.
-Therefore, it's a good idea to check the trek's requirements and ask for guidance from your guide or any trekking agency.
+Therefore, it is a good idea to check the trek requirements and ask for guidance from your guide or any trekking agency.